shdewz/shdewz-chan/README.md

 + `!captains clear` Clears the entire list of captains.
 + `!captains list` Displays a list of all captains along with their available money.

-Same commands may be used for players by starting with `!players`.
+Same commands may be used for players by starting with `!players` (except for `add`).
 Additional player-based commands include:
++ `!players add <player> ""<reason to be picked>""` Adds player with a reason enclosed in double-double quotes.
+Do this one by one and remember to replace spaces with underscores `_`.
 + `!players sold` Displays a list of sold players, their owners and the sell price.
 + `!players set-unsold [player1]` Sets player(s) to unsold state.
 Defaults to everyone.
 Use before starting an auction.